alireza-jahandoost/AIprep/README.md

 ## 🤝 Contributions

 All contributions are welcome!
 Whether you're fixing bugs, improving scoring logic, or enhancing the UI, feel free to fork, commit, and open a pull request.

+Here’s the updated **Licensing section** and a new **"Credits / Acknowledgements"** section you can include in your `README.md` to properly reference the base project you used and the licensing details:

+---

+## 📄 License

+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this software for personal, academic, or commercial purposes, provided that:

+* The original license and attribution are retained in the source code.
+* You do **not** redistribute the unmodified source as your own work.
+* You do **not** resell the source code or UI components as standalone products or templates.

+See the full license details in the [`LICENSE`](./LICENSE) file.

+---

+## 🙏 Acknowledgements

+This project is originally based on a template provided by [AppSeed](https://appseed.us/), a platform offering full-stack starter apps and dashboards.

+We have built upon that foundation to develop **AIprep**, a specialized tool for TOEFL writing task evaluation powered by large language models (LLMs).
+While the original structure and some UI components stem from the AppSeed project, the core functionality—including prompt-aware essay analysis, TOEFL scoring, PDF generation, and LLM integration—has been entirely rewritten and tailored for educational use.

+Special thanks to AppSeed for their open-source Django template that served as the starting point.